Instadapp/dsa-sdk/README.md

 # DSA SDK

+DSA SDK simplify building DeFi apps and interact with defi smart account without handling all the complexities.
 This is a main DSA SDK package (WIP).

 Please read our [developer doc](https://github.com/InstaDApp/dsa-developers) for more.